ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 ```

 This activates a `Provide Extended Public Key` window on the Ledger.
 Navigate to the Ledger `Accept`
-window by using the ledger's right button, and then authorize the request by pressing both left and
+window by using the Ledger's right button, and then authorize the request by pressing both left and
 right buttons.

-After that, CLI shows the `Mainnet` ledger address used to fund the deployment:
+After that, CLI shows the `Mainnet` Ledger address used to fund the deployment:

 ```text
 Ledger address: P-avax1ucykh6ls8thqpuwhg3vp8vvu6spg5e8tp8a25j